WokLibCodeClub/Hello-Python/step1/step1.md

 and try to predict the answer before you press Return.

 Did you get it right?

 <details><summary>Click here if you didn't</summary>

 <p></p>
-If you thought the answer would be 20 you may have forgotten the rule BODMAS which tells you that you have to do multiplication <i>before</i> the addition.
+If you thought the answer would be 20 you may have forgotten the rule BODMAS which tells you that you have to do multiplication <i>before</i> addition.
 <p></p>
 How could you add a left and a right bracket to the sum so that the answer <i>would</i> be 20?
 <p></p>